 If you already are a member of PR Newswire for Journalists, log in at the top right of the landing page.
 Go to My PR Newswire and select “Create New Profile.”

-If you’re new to these parts, hit the green button in the center of the page that says Get Started Now.
+If you’re new to these parts, hit the button in the center of the page that says Get Started.

 Fill in the registration form and go directly to your “My PR Newswire” tab and Create New Profile.